srnelson1/srnelson1.github.io/index.md

 ## About Me

-I’m a PhD student in mathematics with interests in [algebraic geometry], [computational algebra], and [polynomial systems].
-I’m currently working on problems involving [brief project description] under the supervision of [Advisor Name].
+I’m a PhD student in mathematics with a currently amorphous bunch of interests, focusing loosely on representation theory, combinatorics, and computational algebra.
+I’m currently working on problems involving automorphism groups of strongly regular graphs, as well as strong edge colorings of graphs, under the supervision of Dr. Eric Swartz and Dr. Gexin Yu respectively.

 ---